How to Expand Your Business Globally: Tips From the Experts

 Imagine this scenario: It has been three years since you launched that killer product in the US.
 You’ve experienced exponential growth in sales.
 Your market research shows that demand for your product is strong in EU and ASEAN countries, and you consider expanding globally.

 Make Sure You Understand Challenges Associated with Expanding Globally

 Before you hop on a plane to London and Singapore to start looking for office space, evaluate and understand challenges associated with expanding globally.
 The main challenges associated with global expansion include the following:

 - Establish a foreign entity to conduct your operations;

-- Hiring employees in foreign countries creates immigration and other compliance issues
+- Hiring employees in foreign countries create immigration and other compliance issues;

 - Payroll processing brings complex national, provincial and local employment tax issues;